ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_readmes/readme_EverythingAnywhereAllAtOnce.md

 Zheng Liu pitched this idea to the ICESat-2 Hackweek group on August 7, 2023.

 The group completed tasks for this project as follows:
-* Michael created a user interface that accepted a single latitude/longitude AOI point and created a circle polygon (radius: 25km)
+* Michael created a user interface that accepted a single latitude/longitude AOI point and created a search polygon around it with a given radius in km.
+Output is a search area as a GeoDataFrame and a GeoJSON file.
 * Philipp downloaded ICESat-2 time-specific orbit (cycle) KML's from the 'Technical Specs' page (https://icesat-2.gsfc.nasa.gov/science/specs) and converted them to a Geodataframe
 * Adrian clipped the orbit Geodataframe using the AOI circle polygon
 * Zachary drew the beam pairs for the clipped ground tracks